-SECTION 18.
+SECTION 15.
 Construction of Act. -

-- (1) Except as specifically provided in Section 15 of this act, nothing in this act shall be construed to limit, expand, or otherwise alter the authority of the Environmental Management Commission or any unit of local government. - (2) The exclusions from the requirement to obtain a Phase II National Pollutant Discharge Elimination System (NPDES) permit set out in 40 Code of Federal Regulations § 122.3 (1 July 2003 Edition), including the exclusions for certain nonpoint source agricultural and silvicultural activities, apply to the provisions of this act. - (3) This act shall not be construed to affect any delegation of any power or duty by the Commission to the Department or subunit of the Department.
+- (1) Nothing in this act shall be construed to limit, expand, or otherwise alter the authority of the Environmental Management Commission or any unit of local government to adopt stormwater management requirements that exceed the requirements of this act. - (2) The exclusions from the requirement to obtain a Phase II National Pollutant Discharge Elimination System (NPDES) permit set out in 40 Code of Federal Regulations § 122.3 (1 July 2003 Edition), including the exclusions for certain nonpoint source agricultural and silvicultural activities, apply to the provisions of this act. - (3) This act shall not be construed to affect any delegation of any power or duty by the Commission to the Department or subunit of the Department. - (4) This act shall not be construed to affect any vested right to development under any provision of statutory or common law.

-SECTION 19.
-Certain Provisions of Act Not Codified; Set Out As Note. - Except for Sections 16 and 17 of this act, notwithstanding G.S.
+SECTION 16.
+Certain Provisions of Act not Codified; Set Out as Note. - Except for Sections 17.(a) and 17.(b) of this act, notwithstanding G.S.
 164-10, the Revisor of Statutes shall not codify any of the provisions of this act.
 The Revisor of Statutes shall set out the text of this act as a note to G.S.
-143-214.7 and may make notes concerning
+143-214.7 and may make notes concerning this act to other sections of the General Statutes as the Revisor of Statutes deems appropriate.

-- this act to other sections of the General Statutes as the Revisor of Statutes deems appropriate. - SECTION 20.
-Effective Date.
-This act is effective retroactively to 1 July 2006.
-Sections 2 through 13 of this act expire when permanent rules to replace those sections have become effective as provided by Section 15 of this act.
+SECTION 17.
+Effective Date. - This act becomes effective 1 July 2006.
+Sections 2 through 11 of this act expire when permanent rules to replace those sections have become effective as provided by Section 13 of this act.